The Subdivision Process in Property Development

 As the city grows, subdivisions can spread in every direction, providing residential living areas within a short distance from the downtown without being directly in it.
 The subdivision process in property development begins with the developer applying for a zoning permit in the area.
 City approval is based on whether or not the particular land can be developed and how it may be zoned.

 It’s all about you.
 We want to help you make the right legal decisions.

 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-A subdivision is a parcel of land divided from a larger area.
+The definition of subdivision is a parcel of land divided from a larger area.
 Its purpose is to split a large tract of land into smaller ones that are easier to develop and can be developed independently of one another to increase growth and maximize the use of space.
 This tool also speeds up the zoning process and selling off of the land, resulting in a fully completed area, though one that is divided into various smaller areas.

 How is a subdivision created?

-If you own a parcel of land and wish to sell it more easily, you may be interested in the process of subdividing that land.
+If you own parcels of land and wish to sell it more easily, you may be interested in the process of subdividing that land.
 If such is the case, it is advisable to consult an attorney to help you obtain the proper permissions from your municipality and zoning board to subdivide and sell the land.